 Chubby checkers: Even if you have a slight baby – as plenty of parents do – they have probably doubled their birth weight by the age of four to five months.
 You might put your little one to bed one night only to be certain they have grown over night, and you would probably be right.
 Growth spurts are common around three weeks, six weeks, three months and six months which might explain any demand for extra feeds.
 By six months their weight gain starts to slow, with the average baby putting on 150g a week from here on in.
 But do remember, all babies are incredibly different so don't worry too much if yours is bucking the trend a little.

 Heads up: Like a baby turtle, your little one will start craning their head around in a bid to check out the amazing world around them.
-Babies develop stronger head and neck control by around four months, and by six months may be able to sit in high chair.
-From seven months onwards, babies usually learn to sit up unsupported (somewhere soft and safe). .
+Babies develop stronger head and neck control by around four months, and by six months will be able to sit in a supportive chair.
+From seven months onwards, babies are starting to learn to sit up unsupported (somewhere soft and safe). .

 Oh it's YOU!
 At four months, babies will be able to recognise familiar people – especially their families, mum especially.